 #4 You can try dog sledding

 Another fun activity to do in Norway in winter is dog sledding.
-Be a responsible traveller and make sure you choose the company who treats their dogs well.
+Be a responsible traveler and make sure you choose the company that treats their dogs well.
 We’ve tried dog sledding in Norway near Oslo and loved it.
 The best part?
 Dogs loved it too 😉

 Explore some of the dog-sledding activities:

 #5 You can go on a snowmobile tour